 “Parliament is a serious place, it is not a place for actors who think they are popular, so they can have a place there.
-Don’t make a mistake giving him that chance,” she said.
+Don’t make a mistake by giving him that chance,” she said.

-Van Vicker who was not happy about the unfortunate comment made the minister, took to his Instagram page to express his view, and asked his colleague actors and actresses to demand apology from the minister.
+Van Vicker who was not happy about the unfortunate comment made by the minister, took to his Instagram page to express his view, and asked his colleague actors and actresses to demand apology from the minister.

 “This post is NOT about NPP or NDC, it is about what the Hon.
 Shirley Ayorkor, the Foreign Minister of Ghana said about actors; what she said to a colleague actor @johndumelo1.